LOCAL LIB DEMS BEGIN LED STREET LIGHTING CAMPAIGN

 THE FACTS ON OUR LIGHTS:

-- Thames Valley Police’s Thames Valley Alert system says that overnight van break-ins are up in areas with the new lights
+* Thames Valley Police’s Thames Valley Alert system says that overnight break-ins are up in areas with new lights.

 Here’s the video of Thomas in action and the uncommital response from the Council, which denied your concerns: